junnlikestea/vita/README.md

 vita -d hackerone.com
 ```

-With a list of domains from a file
+With a list of domains from a file:
 ```
 vita -f path/to/domains.txt
 ```

-With a list of domains from stdin
+With a list of domains from stdin:
 ```
 vita < /path/to/domains.txt
 ```